 MT: Tell me about your mission and what products and services do you offer?

 LL: My mission is to make Malaysian food accessible to all.
-Currently all my food is homemade, and hand made.
+Currently, all my food is homemade and handmade.

 MT: What is unique about your services?

 LL: The cookies and bakes that are on offer are all family favourites.
-The chocolate chip cookies, while not entirely ethnic, is based on the popular Famous Amos cookies that we get in Malaysia.
+The chocolate chip cookies, while not entirely ethnic, are based on the popular Famous Amos cookies that we get in Malaysia.

 The rest of the cookies, like the peanut cookies and Kuih Bangkit are usually made during Chinese New Year, or Hari Raya (Eid).
 Well, you are lucky you can get this all year round.